CalvinVon/dalao-proxy/README.md

 # Dalao-proxy
-A HTTP proxy for frontend developer with request cache, request mock and development!
+An expandable HTTP proxy based on the plug-in system for frontend developers with request caching request mock and development!

 > An one-line command server!
-More light-weight and convenient than proxy of `webpack-dev-server` in daily development.
+More light-weight and convenient than the proxy of `webpack-dev-server` in daily development.

 [![version](https://img.shields.io/npm/v/dalao-proxy.svg)](https://www.npmjs.com/package/dalao-proxy)
 [![](https://img.shields.io/npm/dt/dalao-proxy.svg)](https://github.com/CalvinVon/dalao-proxy)